qbzzt/etherdocs/startingout/readme.md

 You can [see the full HTML file here](https://github.com/qbzzt/etherdocs/blob/master/startingout/counter.html).
 I am only going to explain the parts that are Ethereum specific.

-Note that for security reasons you cannot access MetaMask when you open a file locally, so you'll need to use a web server and browse to it.
+Note that for security reasons you cannot access MetaMask when you open a file locally, so you'll need to browse to it off of a web server.

 #### Setup